 You should include the source of the information so you know where you obtained it for future reference.
 This makes it easier to find a record again should you need to.

 I have designed free family tree charts to assist you in this regard, which I hope you will find helpful.
 They can all be printed and will make it easy for you to transfer the details to software or other research tools at a later date.
 They are all available in PDF format, so you will need to download and install Adobe Reader if you have not already done so.

-By filling in the research log, it also means you can immediately confirm the research you have already done, and avoid unnecessarily repeating research already undertaken.
-Also, you will have a record of where you discovered the information, which is crucial.
+By filling in the research log, you can immediately confirm the research you have already undertaken, and avoid repeating research.
+You will also have a record of where you discovered the information, which is crucial.

 I have designed a Family Tree Worksheet which you can use to enter details about your ancestors once you find them.
 This will tell you what information you have discovered about the lives of your ancestors, and what remains to be established.

-These free family tree forms allow you to copy details from the microfiche or online versions of the GRO Index.
+These free family history charts allow you to copy details from the microfiche or online versions of the GRO Index.
 These charts are especially helpful should you access it in a record office or library.
 If you are consulting the index online, using this chart also saves printing out each page from your internet source, saving you paper and ink.

 These free charts can be used to copy the details from either the microfiche or online versions of parish registers.
 In this connection, unfortunately not all parish registers are available on-line, so you may have to visit a record office to consult them.

 These charts will make it easier to transfer information afterwards whichever way you have chosen to document your genealogical research.